Historic military building in Bywater awarded $2 million for remodeling

 The former complex has a long history of serving the community.
 Built in 1919, it was used as a logistic station to protect the Port of New Orleans from attack, a shelter and a training center for the unemployed and homeless during the Great Depression and later as a recruiting and training station for multiple military branches.

-The complex is split between three 84,000 square-foot, 6-story buildings, and is listed on the National Register of Historic Places due to its military history.
+The complex is split between three 84,000 square-foot, six-story buildings, and is listed on the National Register of Historic Places due to its military history.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.